MDMCproject/MDMCproject.github.io/_sources/pages/installation/containerless.rst.txt

 ^^^^^^
 THE MDMC interface to LAMMPS requires that all of the `Standard packages <https://lammps.sandia.gov/doc/Packages_standard.html>`_ are included, and also the `USER-MISC <https://lammps.sandia.gov/doc/Packages_details.html#pkg-user-misc>`_ package.
-If you `build LAMMPS <https://lammps.sandia.gov/doc/Build.html>`_ from source, please include these packages.
-If you are installing LAMMPS from an executable, these packages **should** be included, however there is no guarantee that this is the case.

-The MDMC interface requires `LAMMPS version <https://lammps.sandia.gov/download.html>`_ *stable_3Mar2020* or greater (more recent)
+Further, the MDMC interface requires `LAMMPS version <https://lammps.sandia.gov/download.html>`_ *stable_3Mar2020* or greater (more recent)

-To install LAMMPS, please follow `these instructions <https://lammps.sandia.gov/doc/Install_linux.html>`_.
+To install LAMMPS, please follow `these instructions <https://lammps.sandia.gov/doc/Python_head.html>`_.